usds/gatsby-uswds-ts-starter/README.md

 2. When new content is added, run `pnpm intl:extract`.
 This will update the json object in `lang/en-US-extract.json`.
 3. Run `pnpm intl:createEnJson`.
 This will modify the extracted JSON file into an AST that the library expects and remove console errors.
 4. Translate the `en-US.json` file to an `es-MX.json`.
 Each key from the `en-US.json` file should have a spanish value in `es-MX.json`.

+### Deployment
+Currently this repo is using Github actions (see [.github/workflows](https://github.com/usds/gatsby-uswds-ts-starter/tree/main/.github/workflows) in the root directory) for deployment to AWS with the support of Geoplatform.

+These actions will
+1. creates a staging link (see [deploy-staging.yml](https://github.com/usds/gatsby-uswds-ts-starter/blob/main/.github/workflows/deploy-staging.yml)) as a comment in every PR made against `main` that passes all checks (type-check, linting, testing, format, commit messages)
+2. update the production folder on AWS
+3. remove any artifacts of the PR when the PR is closed (see [close-pr.yml](https://github.com/usds/gatsby-uswds-ts-starter/blob/main/.github/workflows/close-pr.yml))

+In order for these actions to work as is, the following [secrets need to be added](https://docs.github.com/en/codespaces/managing-codespaces-for-your-organization/managing-encrypted-secrets-for-your-repository-and-organization-for-github-codespaces) in your repo:
+1. AWS_ACCESS_KEY_ID
+2. AWS_SECRET_ACCESS_KEY
+3. STAGE_SITE_URL

+The AWS_ACCESS_KEY_ID and the AWS_SECRET_ACCESS_KEY will allow for programmatic (via CLI) access to your AWS resources.
+See the programmatic access section on [here](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.htm).

+The STAGE_SITE_URL should point to the name of your S3 bucket or CDN.

 ## License